Support Us Button Widget

 Table of Contents

-The first state fair was proposed in 1886 and because local leaders couldn’t decide where the event should take place, there were two fairs.
-The Dallas State Fair took place on 80 acres in Fair Park and the Texas State Fair & Exposition opened just north of town near North Dallas High School.
+The first state fair was proposed in 1886, and because local leaders couldn’t decide on a location, two fairs were held.
+The Dallas State Fair took place on 80 acres in Fair Park, and the Texas State Fair & Exposition opened just north of town near North Dallas High School.
 The two sides eventually came together in 1887 and by 1916, the annual event welcomed one million people for the first time.

-With less than 100 days until the fair kicks off, we’re giving you the run-down of what’s happening this year at Fair Park.
-Ride with us.
+With three days until the fair kicks off, we’re giving you the rundown of what’s happening this year at Fair Park.
+So, come along for the ride.

 • Tickets + parking passes are available online.
 Admission costs $5-$25.

-• Parking is available on site — prices range from $20-$40 depending on the proximity to the fairgrounds.
-Check out the directions to get to the gates.
+• Parking is available on-site — it’s $30 at official fair lots.
+Check out directions to get to the gates.

 • Pro tip: If you arrive after 5 p.m., all guests will pay the price of a child’s ticket.